MediaInteractionLab/knittingutils/README.md

 Lacking access to other machines, the library is created with Shima Seiki SWG in mind, and is therefore using the related [knitout extensions for SWG](https://textiles-lab.github.io/knitout/extensions.html).

-The following convention is used for stitch numbers: before knitting with a carrier of ID ```x```, the stitch number index is set to ```x + 10```, e.g. carrier #2 is always associated with stitch number #12 in the lookup-table of the machine.
+The following convention is used for stitch numbers: before knitting with a carrier of ID ```x```, the stitch number index is set to ```x + 10```, i.e., carrier #2 is always associated with stitch number #12 in the lookup-table of the machine.
 Stitch numbers can be overwritten by the library user by calling ```stitchNumberOverride```, though.
 Since cast-on and cast-off/linking require independent stitching settings in most cases, stitch number #2 (cast-on) and #3 (cast-off/linking) are set respectively, regardless of what carrier is used for knitting.

 Speed numbers can optionally be set for each yarn, by passing the desired machine index as the ```speedNumber``` argument when mapping the yarn to a carrier using ```mapYarn```.